What is a cashless society and what does it mean for businesses?

 In the United States

-Under the Biden administration, the federal government has focused on improving access to financial services, advocating for instant payment systems such as FedNow and creating a framework to regulate nonbank payment providers.
+The federal government has also focused on improving access to financial services, advocating for instant payment systems such as FedNow.
 It has also worked to improve the efficiency of cross-border payments and to ensure digital assets serve all Americans equitably.
+On an international scale, the US has used its influence in global organizations to help other countries develop digital asset infrastructures that respect data privacy and financial stability.

 Implications for customers and businesses in a cashless world